-- Chocolate of Romance: Volume 10 covers Valentine's Day and all if the girls' chocolate gifts to their live interests.
+- Chocolate of Romance: Volume 10 covers Valentine's Day and all of the girls chocolate gifts to their love interests.
 Karen goes above and beyond; she makes a miniature chocolate statue of Amano.

 - Cliffhanger: The novels are filled with them.
 Usually some important action or relationship drama will end an installment, only for the next volume to resolve it relatively quickly.

 - Cool and Unusual Punishment: Referenced.
 When asked about her Sitcom Arch-Nemesis, Hoshinomori hopes aloud in Episode 6 that he would get on a helicopter built by Capcom.
 Given how choppers tend to fare in their games, especially the Resident Evil franchise, this is a fairly creative way to wish ill to someone.

 - Day in the Life: The first part of Episode 4 depicts a day in Karens perfect School Idol life.
 It then depicts a day in her life after she's smitten with Amano, which completely threw her daily routine for a loop.
 Both segments use exactly the same voiceover speech to drive the differences home even further.